SOELexicon/BaseCampApi/README.md

 ## Using the Api

-The Unit Tests should give you sufficient examples on using the Api.
+The Unit Test file should give you a rough idea of how to query the data. except for its written in an async format which doesnt work. ill get around to changing these at some point. but if you follow the code examples above it should get you started.

 An Api instance is created by passing it an object that implements ISettings (a default class is provided which will read the settings from a json file).
 The Api instance is IDisposable, so should be Disposed when no longer needed (this is because it contains an HttpClient).

-C# classes are provided for the objects you can send to or receive from the BaseCampApi api.
+C# classes are provided for the objects you can send to or receive from the BaseCampApi.
 For instance the Channel object represents channels.
 These main objects have methods which call the BaseCampApi api - such as Channel.Create to create a new channel, Channel.GetById to get channel details, etc.

 Some Api calls return a list of items (such as Team.GetChannelsForUser).
 These are returned as an ApiList<Channel>.
 The BaseCampApi api itself usually only returns the first few items in the list, and needs to be called again to return the next chunk of items.
 This is all done for you by ApiList - it has a method called All(Api) which will return an IEnumerable of the appropriate listed object.
 Enumerating the enumerable will return all the items in the first chunk, then call the BaseCampApi api to get the next chunk, return them and so on.
 It hides all that work from the caller, while remaining as efficient as possible by only getting data when needed - for instance, using Linq calls like Any or First will stop getting data when the first item that matches the selection function is found.